ybyzek/theniledev-examples/data-plane/pulumi/README.md

 }
 ```

-3. Create an organization in your workspace named "sac-norad".
+4. Create an organization in the workspace named "sac-norad".
-4. Create a "SkyNet" instance in your organization, with a value that matches
+5. Create a "SkyNet" instance in the organization, with a value that matches
    the schema defined earlier:

 ```json